orbitmines/archive/projects/Project - Story & Lore.md

 .
 "Good."
 .
 "Oh, and I almost forgot, I'm called [B], so you know how to refer to me.
 Now this whole thing has kept me quite busy, I've got a meeting with the other universities about all this coming up.
 I'll let you know how that all goes."
 .
 They turned a corner and there was the auditorium [B] had been guiding him towards.
 .
 "Before you go in there and start experimenting, one note of caution: They're actively relying on you for this, it's rare that we get to try something like this.
-I know you like the other professors like to move slowly here, but we cannot afford it this time. "
+I know you like the other professors like to move slowly here, but we cannot afford it this time."
+.
+And just like that she was gone, [S] stood there for a little while; collecting himself.
+Before heading towards the large door and placing hi

 [Start story in 2045, release day of The Ether]